 Operating Initiative: Review and evaluate current meeting strategy

 The GNSO Council agrees that face-to-face ICANN meetings are central to ICANN’s multistakeholder model and are an essential vehicle for progressing policy work.
-We have heard rumours that there is a desire to eliminate meetings, to further reduce travel support, or to possibly hold meetings in the same location year after year, as it allows for better rates to be negotiated with venues.
-We laud ICANN for assessing how it can reduce the “carbon footprint” of ICANN meetings, however we are concerned and ask if this is shorthand for a rumoured proposal to cancel one of the three annual meetings.
-If so, please be more forthright about this.
-We want to work with ICANN to maximise participation and the effectiveness of meetings, while balancing costs given increasing revenue constraints.
-Your proposal states that ICANN org will be leading efforts to “consider how and if” meetings should evolve.
+We laud ICANN for assessing how it can reduce the “carbon footprint” of ICANN meetings and are keen to work with ICANN to maximise participation and the effectiveness of meetings, while balancing costs given increasing revenue constraints.
+The draft Operating Initiative indicates that ICANN org will “collaborate with the Board and the community ” to “consider how and if” meetings should evolve.
 We ask that this be a joint effort, with community members plugged in and highly involved in this process, so that the resulting changes (if any) are truly a desire of the community’s wishes and a result of informed decision making, and not a top-down decision imposed by ICANN org.

 Strategic Objective: Evolve the unique identifier systems in coordination and collaboration with relevant parties to continue to serve the needs of the global Internet user base